 Celestica's Corporate Governance Guidelines provides that, unless the Board authorizes an exception, a director shall not stand for re-election after his or her 75th birthday (and the Corporation does not provide a director with any additional financial compensation upon retirement).
 The Board has a retirement policy which provides that, unless the Board authorizes an exception, a director shall not stand for re-election after his or her 75th birthday.
 As previously disclosed, an exception to such policy was authorized for Mr. Etherington in each of the past three years in light of his leadership, expertise and valuable contributions to the Board.
 Through the Board's 2019 annual evaluation process, and on the recommendation of the Nominating and Corporate Governance Committee, Mr. Wilson was identified to succeed Mr. Etherington's retirement.
 Mr. Etherington retired on January 29, 2020 and Mr. Wilson replaced him as Chair of the Board and Chair of the Nominating and Corporate Governance Committee as of such date.
+Mr. Wilson has served on the Board and Chair of the Nominating and Corporate Governance Committee as of such date.
+Mr. Wilson has served on the Board and Chair of the Nominating and Corporate Governance Committee as of such date.
 Mr. Wilson has served on the Board since 2011.